Are you planning to go backpacking in Denali National Park? This backpacker’s guide will help you plan an Alaska getaway!

 Keep in mind that you can’t carry propane or butane stove fuel or bear spray onto an airplane, so plan on buying them after arriving in Alaska, but before getting to Denali.

-Check out all of Champagne Tastes’ recommended gear for Denali National Park!
+Want more gear ideas?
+Check out all of my recommended gear for Denali National Park!

 Is it easy to get lost in Denali?